Advertiser Disclosure

 Taxes

 Some low-income seniors may fall below the threshold necessary to file a tax return.
-(Check with the IRS or a qualified tax preparer.)
-The rest should make every effort to be sure they’re paying Uncle Sam precisely what’s owed, and no more.
+To determine this, check with the IRS or a qualified tax preparer.
+Those who do not fall below the threshold should make every effort to be sure they’re paying Uncle Sam precisely what’s owed, and no more.
+Here are some items to consider:

-• Credit for the Elderly: Low-income people age 65+ at the end of 2021 who qualify may claim a credit that reduces their tax bill from $3,750 to $7,500.
+• Credit for the Elderly: At the end of 2021, low-income adults age 65 and older who qualify may claim a credit that reduces their tax bill from $3,750 to $7,500.
 Seniors should check with the IRS or their tax preparer to see whether they qualify.

 • Standard Deduction for Seniors: Since rules designed to simplify filing included in the Tax Cut and Jobs Act of 2017, most taxpayers have used the standard deduction.
-For the 2021 tax year, the standard deduction for seniors filing singly is $14,250.
-Married senior couples filing jointly may claim a standard deduction of $27,800.
+For the 2024 tax year, the standard deduction for seniors filing singly was $14,600.
+Married senior couples filing jointly could claim a standard deduction of $29,200.

 • Medical Expenses: Seniors with high medical expenses may qualify for an itemized deduction that is better than the standard deduction.